altocodenl/tagaway/readme.md

 ### Todo alpha

 - Import/upload:
-   - Set mtime of file so it's preserved on download.
    - Modal to let user know that one click selects picture and two clicks open picture: dynamize client/server.

    - Check and perhaps simplify redundant logs in import uploads.